Creating and Running Vue.js Projects with ServBay

 21

-During development, Vue projects usually start a local development server (based on Vite or Webpack) which provides features like Hot Module Replacement (HMR) for a smoother development process.
-ServBay can map a local domain to this development server’s address and port by setting up a reverse proxy.
+When developing, a Vue project usually starts a local development server (based on Vite or Webpack), offering hot module replacement (HMR) and other developer features.
+ServBay can map a local domain to this development server’s address and port using reverse proxy.

 Start the Development Server

-In the project root directory, run the following command to start the development server.
+In your project’s root directory, run the following command to launch the development server.
 Use the

 --port

-1The terminal will indicate that the development server is running and listening on your specified port, such as
+1The terminal will confirm the server is running and listening on the chosen port, e.g.

 http://localhost:8585

-Open the ServBay app interface and navigate to the Websites settings.
-Add a new website configuration and select Reverse Proxy as the type:
+Open the ServBay application interface and navigate to the Websites settings.
+Add a new website configuration, choosing Reverse Proxy as the type:

 - Name: